AgnostiqHQ/covalent-gcpbatch-plugin/README.md

 ## 4. Required GCP Resources

 In order to run your workflows with covalent there are a few notable GCP resources that need to be provisioned first.

-The required GCP resources are:
+The required resources are Google storage bucket, docker artifact registry and service account.

-    ... # Fill in info

 For more information regarding which cloud resources need to be provisioned visit our [read the docs (RTD) guide](https://covalent.readthedocs.io/en/latest/api/executors/gcpbatch.html#required-cloud-resources) for this plugin.